bachya/simplisafe-python/README.md

 * `SensorV2`: an object to view V2 (classic) SimpliSafe sensors
 * `SensorV3`: an object to view V3 (new) SimpliSafe sensors

-Once again, `simplisafe-python` provides a common interface to these objects; however, there are some properties that are either (a) specific to one version or (b) return a different meaning based on the version.
+Once again, `simplipy` provides a common interface to these objects; however, there are some properties that are either (a) specific to one version or (b) return a different meaning based on the version.
 These differences are outlined below.